msalvati1997/mf_devfile/README.md

 Reads
  -----------------------------
   Readings are performed in FIFO mode from left to right.
-When a read is performed then the bytes read are removed from the stream.
+When a read is performed then the readed bytes are removed from the stream.

 To copy data from kernel space to user space:
   ```bash